-CyberGhost vs ExpressVPN vs Surfshark – Customer Service Comparison
+Surfshark vs ExpressVPN vs CyberGhost – Customer Service Comparison

 The support for software can make or break a customer’s experience.
 Therefore, we went through the process of analyzing customer support services by each VPN.
 We pitted each VPN against another by testing how prompt their replies were, how knowledgeable the representative was, and whether their live chat helped solve our connectivity problems.

 But before we delve deeper into our analysis, let’s take a look at various modes of customer support available for each VPN.

 |Mode of Support||CyberGhost||ExpressVPN||Surfshark|

 All three VPNs have a dedicated help/support tab on their websites.
 This makes troubleshooting easier, especially for people who aren’t tech-savvy.
 Moreover, all three VPNs feature live chat support on their websites.
 This makes troubleshooting and inquiry very easy.
 But it doesn’t work if the VPN has connectivity issues unless you use another device for troubleshooting your desktop.

 Initially, the customer service representative couldn’t diagnose our issue.
 They also took a good few minutes to respond.
 But after testing a few possible problems, the representative recommended using OpenVPN, which solved our connectivity issue.